Stocks little changed as Boeing shares stabilize

 |NASDAQ COMPOSITE INDEX

-In Asian markets on Thursday.
-China’s Shanghai Composite was down 1.2 percent as China's industrial output rose a slower than expected 5.3 percent.
+In Asian markets on Thursday, China’s Shanghai Composite was down 1.2 percent as China's industrial output rose a slower-than-expected 5.3 percent.
 Hong Kong’s Hang Seng index ended 0.2 percent higher and Japan’s Nikkei ended 1 percent lower.

 CLICK HERE TO GET THE FOX BUSINESS APP

-In Europe, London’s FTSE gained 0.5 percent, Germany’s DAX added 0.3 percent and France’s CAC was higher by 0.7 percent.
+In Europe, London’s FTSE gained 0.5 percent, Germany’s DAX added less than 0.1 percent and France’s CAC was higher by 0.6 percent.